pgtipping/Synthalyst/memory-bank/progress.md

   - Default values for all data variables to prevent undefined errors
   - Comprehensive error handling for authentication and database operations
   - NextJS 15 compatibility with proper async params handling
+  - Conditional rendering for UI elements that depend on asynchronously loaded data
+  - Null checks and default values to prevent "Cannot read properties of undefined" errors

 - **Knowledge GPT**: